 Ideal for continuously monitoring oxygen levels in confined spaces or areas where inert gases are used, the Air Check $\checkmark$ O2 Deficiency Monitor does not drift or loose sensitivity when the weather or temperature changes.
-The electronics are housed in a Nema 2 housing.

 Each system consists of a long-life zirconium oxide sensor cell and three-wire transmitter.
 The Air Check $\checkmark$ O2 monitor may be used as a stand-alone gas detector, linked to optional PureAire single and multipoint controllers, or connected to your own centralized control and surveillance system.
 This manual covers the installation, operation, and maintenance of the Air Check $\checkmark$ O2 deficiency monitor.